-If you are seeking some very low tuning, then the scale length of your electric guitar must be considered when you buy one.
+If you are seeking a very low tuning, then the scale length of your electric guitar must be considered.

 The lower you go, the floppier your strings will get with a short scale length.
 This can be remedied by a guitar designed with a longer scale length and proper string set.
 But keep in mind, the larger your strings, the more difficult it might become to play comfortably.

-And if you like to change up your tuning frequently, then you want a guitar with the right scale length and fret design.
+And if you like to change up your tuning frequently, then you want a guitar with the right scale length.
 A longer scale length will provide tighter strings when tuned lower.

 7-String Tuning For Metal

-Metal players have taken a liking to the many alternate tunings for seven-string electric guitars.
-This is because of the wide range of tones possible that just sound heavy!
-While b standard sounds great with the extra bass string, there is nothing like a drop tuned electric guitar.
+Metal players have taken a liking to the many alternate tunings.
+Especially for seven-string electric guitars.
+This is because of the wide range of tones possible that just sounds heavy!
+B standard tuning sounds great with the extra bass string.
+But there is nothing like a drop-tuned electric guitar.

 A seven-string guitar adds an extended range to how low your tone can get.
 But many people are then unsure of the tuning arrangements with the added seventh string.
-One of the real easy ways to get a heavier sound is by down tuning to drop D. It is simply one string and your sound is that much heavier.
+One easy way to get a heavier sound is by down-tuning to drop D. It’s one string and your sound is that much heavier.